Tumaskar/M2-Embedded_LedMatrix/1_Requirements/README.md

 1. Requires handson experience about Embedded programming.

 Opportunities :
-1.
+1. Can upgrade this system with new and upcomming technologies.

 Threats :
-1. Game can crash due to some technical erroes.
+1. Some time the system firmware gets defected as its very diffcuilt to unlock the system.

 ## 4W's and 1'H
 4W's